deborahak/pill_box/README.md

 # Pill Box

-This is my easy app for tracking medication, including dose and time.
+This is my easy to use app for tracking medication, including dose and time.

 ## Visit my Live Site